-The ancient time proven writings of Ayurvedic Medicine, which translates into "Knowledge of Life", hold some of the oldest and most complete historical medical texts on healthy living existing on record.
-Within this expansive group of medical texts there exists hundreds of specific herbal formulations and herbal remedies designed to deliver maximum potency and efficacy balancing the body naturally.
+The ancient time backed documents of Ayurvedic Medicine, which literally means "Knowledge of Life", include some of the oldest and most complete historical medical documents about healthy lifestyle that exist.
+Within this detailed selection of medical records there are hundreds of specific herbal formulations and herbal remedies created to bring maximum potency and efficacy balancing the body in the natural way.

-With this cherished amalaki juice fruit botanical formula, look to maintain the body in an improved state of balanced health and overall mild detoxification.
-Ayurveda focuses upon energy and balance for each individual person.
+With this cherished amalaki juice fruit botanical recipe, look to keep the body in an enhanced state of balanced health and overall mild detoxification.
+Ayurveda concentrates upon energy and balance for each individual person.

-Amalaki is great support and nutrition for the digestive tract, among other wonderful benefits including optimal function of the inner and outer skin, arteries, blood purification and liver rejuvenation.
+Amalaki is a good support and nutrition for the digestive tract, among other beautiful benefits including optimal function of the inner and outer skin, arteries, blood purification and liver rejuvenation.

-As the principal ingredient in Chyawanprash, the pillar Ayurvedic antioxidant superfood, Amalaki boasts a catalogue of benefits, including:
+As the essential ingredient in Chyawanprash, the pillar Ayurvedic antioxidant superfood, Amalaki includes a range of benefits, such as:

 - Rejuvenative for the liver